MLB Little League Classic: 2024

 The seventh edition of the Classic was held on August 18, 2024, featuring the Detroit Tigers and New York Yankees.
 Detroit won in 10 innings, as Tigers center fielder Parker Meadows hit a walk-off single to drive in the winning run.
 It was the first edition of the Classic to require extra innings.

+According to Nielsen, the game averaged 2,169,000 viewers and peaked at 2,369,000 viewers, making it the most watched Little League Classic game to that point.